ezra-obiwale/this-js/doc/md/attributes.md

 -   ### this-id
     The id of the element.
 On a collection, if `this-model` is not provided, this is assumed as it.

+-   ### this-load-css-async
+    Applicable to pages and layouts, it holds css files to load with it.

+    To load multiple files, provide a comma-separated list of filenames and they'd be loaded asychronously.

 -   ### this-load-css
     Applicable to pages and layouts, it holds css files to load with it.

+    To load multiple files, provide a comma-separated list of filenames and they'd be loaded sychronously.

+-   ### this-load-js-async
+    Applicable to pages and layouts, loads the given js file **after** the feature has been loaded.

-    To load multiple files, provide a comma-separated list of file names.
+    To load multiple files, provide a comma-separated list of filenames and they'd be loaded asychronously.

 -   ### this-load-js
     Applicable to pages and layouts, loads the given js file **after** the feature has been loaded.

-    To load multiple files, provide a comma-separated list of file names.
+    To load multiple files, provide a comma-separated list of filenames and they'd be loaded sychronously.

 -   ### this-model
     The name of the model to bind an element to.
 This is necessary to clearly